Paul Miles-Kingston: Childhood and singing career

 For several years he worked as an oratorio soloist and consort singer, where he sang bass.

 Adult career and personal life

-Miles-Kingston has a Master of Arts in music from University of York, 2009, based on his thesis "Training Boys to Sing" from 2008.
-He has been St Peter's School, York director of music since September 2010, having served in the capacity as assistant director of music at the school since 2006.
+Miles-Kingston has a Master of Arts in music from University of York, 2009, based on his thesis Training Boys to Sing from 2008.
+He has been director of music at St Peter's School, York, since September 2010, after being assistant director of music at the school since 2006.

-He emphasizes that being a chorister or teaching choristers is not only about the music, but also about acquiring skills that benefit one later in education and life:

-"Being a cathedral chorister involves commitment, hard work and sustained focus — skills which transfer directly to academic learning."
+He emphasizes that being a chorister or teaching choristers is not only about the music, but also about acquiring skills that benefit one later in education and life: "Being a cathedral chorister involves commitment, hard work and sustained focus — skills which transfer directly to academic learning."

 His son, William 'Will' Miles-Kingston, was tutored by him in singing, and as a chorister at York Minster won the BBC Radio 2 Young Choristers of the Year competition in 2019.